Need to talk? Call 1800 882 436.

 Key facts

-• Human chorionic gonadotropin (hCG) is a hormone that’s found during pregnancy.
+• Human chorionic gonadotropin (hCG) is a hormone made by the placenta during pregnancy.

-• It can be measured in your urine and blood.
+• hCG levels can be measured in your urine and blood.

-• Your hCG levels are highest towards the end of your first trimester.
+• Your hCG levels are highest towards the end of your first trimester and then decrease.

-When you’re pregnant, hCG can be found in your urine (wee) and blood.
-Blood tests that measure your hCG levels can also be used to check how well your pregnancy is progressing.
+During pregnancy, hCG can be found in your urine (wee) and blood.
+Blood tests that measure the specific level of hCG in your blood can help check how your pregnancy is progressing.

 Confirming your pregnancy